hseesh/Xdoc/README.md

 # Xdoc
-Automatically generate MarkDown tools for API
+Automatically generate MarkDown  for API

   this plugin is base on IntelliJ PSI,The Program Structure Interface, the layer in the IntelliJ Platform